oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-full-product-name.md

 The algorithm of the cryptographic hash representation (`algorithm`) of value type `string` with one or more characters contains the name of the cryptographic hash algorithm used to calculate the value.
 The default value for `algorithm` is `sha256`.
-Secure cryptographic hash algorithm SHOULD be preferred.
+Secure cryptographic hash algorithms SHOULD be preferred.

 *Examples 1:*